IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

     ~> **Note:**
     `snapshot` conflicts with `image` id and `instance_template`
-- `dedicated_host` - (Optional, Forces new resource, String) The placement restrictions to use the virtual server instance.
+- `dedicated_host` - (Optional, String) The placement restrictions to use the virtual server instance.
 Unique ID of the dedicated host where the instance id placed.
-- `dedicated_host_group` - (Optional, Forces new resource, String) The placement restrictions to use for the virtual server instance.
+- `dedicated_host_group` - (Optional, String) The placement restrictions to use for the virtual server instance.
 Unique ID of the dedicated host group where the instance is placed.

+  -> **NOTE:**
+  An instance can be moved from one dedicated host or group to another host or group.
+Moving an instance from public to dedicated host or vice versa is not allowed.

 - `default_trusted_profile_auto_link` - (Optional, Forces new resource, Boolean) If set to `true`, the system will create a link to the specified `target` trusted profile during instance creation.
 Regardless of whether a link is created by the system or manually using the IAM Identity service, it will be automatically deleted when the instance is deleted.
 Default value : **true**
 - `default_trusted_profile_target` - (Optional, Forces new resource, String) The unique identifier or CRN of the default IAM trusted profile to use for this virtual server instance.
 - `force_action` - (Optional, Boolean) Required with `action`.
 If set to `true`, the action will be forced immediately, and all queued actions deleted.
 Ignored for the start action.